gabrield-droid/bookshelf-api/README.md

 This project is a REST API that can add, edit, delete, and show books.
 It was a submission project to acquire a certificate from Dicoding.

-### Limit:
+### Limitation/s:
 This API only stores the data in an array variable.
-The data will be lost every restart.
+The data will be lost upon every restart.

 ## Data structure: